-The Fund Steering Committee (SC) Chair (Lucia Quintero, lucia.quintero@oakfnd.ch) is the safeguarding focal point for the Steering Committee and supports the Fund safeguarding focal point in handling any safeguarding concerns.
+The Fund Steering Committee (SC) Chair (Brigette De Lay, brigette.delay@oakfnd.ch) is the safeguarding focal point for the Steering Committee and supports the Fund safeguarding focal point in handling any safeguarding concerns.

 The internal safeguarding focal points at Swiss Philanthropy Foundation (SPF) are the General Director of SPF (Sabrina Grassi) and the Director of Finance and Administration of SPF (Olivier Ratel) and the external safeguarding focal point is Ms Claudine Weber Zulet.
 They are responsible for managing any safeguarding concerns about the Fund staff.